SBRG/MASSpy-publication/README.rst

 in the `MASSpy-publication` source directory.
 Additional conda instructions for creating an environment from an environmment file are found
 `here <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file>`_.

-To run the case studies, MASSpy version 0.1.1 is required.
+To run the examples, MASSpy version 0.1.1 is required.
 The correct version of MASSpy will be installed with the conda environment file.
 To run the notebooks, clone the repository and use a shell or an Anaconda Prompt to run the following::

     jupyter notebook